Light the Way for Climate Awareness

 Our Mission: Mobilize, unite, and inspire K-12 youth for climate action.

 And we're built 100% by youth, for youth.

-We're an innovative, passionate family that any youth climate activist, anywhere, can join.
+We're an innovative, passionate family that any young climate activist can join.

 Ignition Green was founded on May 24, 2017 by Matthew Su, a sophomore at Brandeis High School in San Antonio, Texas.
 Together with his classmates, he set out to inspire his generation to fight for change.